mistapostle/HSSBC/README.md

 # HSSBC

-This is a BlockChain toy.
+This is a BlockChain toy for people who want to understand how Block chain works.

 HSSBC = Happy Small Simple Block Chain  :)